 Use the mobile app to organize your small reading groups and collect data on their progress.
 Bring it to your reading conferences and simply tap a button to rate a skill.
 The dashboard gives you a quick glance at the areas where students need the most help.
 Use that information to make small groups of students for reading workshop.
 With the small groups, you can rate all of the students on a particular skill at once or rate each student individually.
 A quick look at the Students screen tells you the Fountas and Pinnell level for each student as well as the last time you conferenced with them.
 With a paid license, you can use the online tools to analyze your students' progress and plan for instruction.
 The online Calendar helps you to plan conference days with each group, but it's not available in the mobile app.

-As of the time of this review, Literator is pretty new, and the knowledge base and support resources aren't robust.
-There are, however, a few resources to support guided reading.
+The knowledge base and support resources are still growing, and there are a few to check out.
 The Phonics Survey is used to identify knowledge gaps that might prevent students from progressing to the next level.
 Another helpful resource is the Reading Level Correlation Chart for converting F&P levels to DRA, Lexile, Basal or PALs, grade level, and age.
 For teachers who want a printable of the full list of skills and thousands of prompts that come with Literator, that's also included.
 And students can make their own reading skills charts with the Student Progress Tracker.Continue reading Show less

 There aren't any teacher reviews yet.
 Be the first to review this tool.Write a review